sixty4k/nortoncottage.com/source/_posts/2012-07-02-hello-world.markdown

 ---
 # A New <strike>Hope</strike> Beginning

-Here begins my attempt to document my attempt at both staying current and relevant in the rapidly changing world of operations.
+Here begins the documenting of my attempts at both staying current and relevant in the rapidly changing world of operations.
 Devops is the new thing.
 I am a bit of an old guard BOFH, even if I never quite bought into the BOFH attitude.

 ## Blarggy Blahg

 This blog runs on [octopress][1] (itself a 'framework' running atop [jekyll][2]), pretty much bog standard.
 I like that I'm using my current fav text editor ([Sublime Text][3]) rather than a web based text entry window.

 Things I'm hoping to gain by this: